bithiNath/E-Grocery-Insights-BD/README.md

 - 📊 **Overview of Products & Brands (Side by Side Bar Graph) :** Compares total product listings and unique brand counts across Chaldal and Shwapno by section, category, and sub-category.

-- 🥧 **Brand Dominance by Product Share Chart) :** Shows which top 10 brands hold the largest share of products within each category per platform.
+- 🥧 **Brand Dominance by Product Share Chart (Pie chart) :** Shows which top 10 brands hold the largest share of products within each category per platform.

 - 📈 **Product Volume & Brand Diversity (Line & Bar Chart) :** Visualizes the relationship between number of products and brand variety across section, category and sub-categories.